bhagya88/ReactNews/README.md

-# React News
+# ReactNews

 ### Overview
-This is a full stack web app that lets users write notes while reading articles.
+This is a full stack web app that lets users leave comments on the latest news.
 The articles are web scraped from http://www.echojs.com

 ### Demo
 [Click to view Demo](https://obscure-ravine-46220.herokuapp.com/)

 ### Technologies used

-* Node.js, Express, Cheerio, Request, Body Parser, Morgan
+* Node.js, Express,  Express handlebars, Cheerio, Request, Body Parser, Morgan
 * MongoDB, Mongoose
-* React, Redux, React-Redux, Thunk, fetch
+* Jquery, Javascript, AJAX, HTML5, CSS3
+* React Developer Tools, Redux Developer Tools
+* Web scraping

 ### Challenges faced

+* How to use redux?
-* How to webscrape the data?
+* How to fetch data from server?
-* How to how to associate the two collections mongoDB collections?
+* How to provide data to components?
+* How to compose reducers?
+* How to write reducers as pure functions?

 ### Solutions found

-* Using request and Cheerio npm modules helped with webscraping
-* One to many relationship can be established by storing the ids in the children in the parent collection.
+* Reading the documentation and the video tutorials helped understand redux.
+* Figuring out how to use thunk function helped fetch data from server.
+* Injecting the data from store into compopents is done with the help of Provider.
+* Analysing different pieces of state helped solve the problem.
+* Using map, slice, concat function helped to compute new state without mutating current state.

 ### How it works

 * When the user visits the site the news articles are webscraped, and checked if they already exist in the database.
 If they don't, then they added to the database.

-* The use can navigate to different articles and leave his notes.
+* The use can navigate to next or previous articles and leave his notes.

-* The user also has an option to delete the notes
+* The user also has an option to delete the individual article or all articles.

 ##### Developed by Bhagya